ckuhl/ICS4U-Tile-Based-Game/README.md

 ### The `BoundMap` Class
 This class creates a list of all the boundaries in a level (ie. the surfaces you can walk on) and allows you to check if a given rectangle is contained by any of these boundaries.
+Because a rectangle can lie partially on two different rectangles and still be completely within the BoundMap, this is done by checking if each corner of the rectangle lies within the boundaries.

 ### The `Screen` Class
 This class creates a pygame.Surface object of a given size.
 The method `Screen.background` draws a background to the